 Nipples are naturally inverted or retracted until adolescence.
 After adolescence, they protrude.
 However, if this doesn't occur, then you have inverted nipples, also known as reversed nipples.
 It is most often caused by genetics, but can sometimes be the result of trauma.

-I have invertee nipples.
-With a nipple everted or both nipples inverted, do I have cancer?
+I have inverted nipples.
+Do I have cancer?

 If you've always had inverted nipples, then this most likely is not a sign of cancer.
 However, if your nipples have suddenly inverted, this should be examined by your doctor.
 It may not be a sign of cancer, but it could be another issue.